Isaiah 60:1-5 A Light Shining in Darkness

 Purpose

-To open our eyes and make necessary changes in our hearts and lives to enable God’s glorious light to shine brightly in and through our lives to those around us.
+Isaiah 60:1-5 encourages us to open our eyes and bring about necessary changes in our hearts and lives, allowing God’s glorious light to shine brightly through us and impact those around us.

 Prayer